scott-r-lindsey/scotts-ssh/README.md

-# scotts-ssh
+# Scott's ssh public key installer

-This is Scott's public keys, so that you can easily give Scott access to a server.
+Maybe around the hundredeth time I installed public keys on a server, I decided I really ought to add some automation.
+This is what I came up with.

-Use like this:
+Use like so:

 ```bash
 wget -O - https://raw.githubusercontent.com/scott-r-lindsey/scotts-ssh/master/ssh.pl | perl